Microsoft trumps Amazon, others for AOL patents

-Microsoft trumped Amazon, eBay and other tech giants with its more than $1 billion purchase of the majority of AOL Inc's patent trove.
+AOL Inc's AOL.N months-long auction to sell the majority of its patent trove attracted interest from e-commerce giants Amazon and eBay, which have been largely absent from the recent patent wars.

-AOL said it was selling more than 800 patents related to advertising, search, e-commerce and mobile to Redmond, Wash-based company, surprising investors with the size of the deal and sending AOL shares up more than 40 percent.
+AOL said it was selling more than 800 patents related to advertising, search, e-commerce and mobile to Microsoft Corp (MSFT.O) for just over $1 billion, surprising investors with the size of the deal and sending AOL shares up more than 40 percent.

 The sale includes technology rights from AOL's current and former businesses, ranging from Netscape, ICQ and MapQuest to CompuServe, Advertising.com and others, according to a source close to the matter.